bencmbrook/bpm/README.md

 ![Example](http://i.imgur.com/9HkrEkI.gif)

-If you mix music, you're always wondering if the song playing could fit into a set.
+If you mix music, you are always wondering if the song you're listening to could fit into a set.
 This discreet app is always available to provide the answer.

 ## Installation